 If you are reading this, it is quite probably because you would like to be part of helping your parish “listen to the cry of the earth and the cry of the poor.”
-Hopefully you will find others to work with you and form a Laudato Si’ group in your parish.
-This could be also be a natural part of the work of an existing Cafod or J&P group.
+Hopefully, you will find others to work with you and form a Laudato Si’ group in your parish.
+This could also be a natural part of the work of an existing Cafod or Justice & Peace group.
 For all that you are already doing, and all that you hope to do – thank you.

 Every parish is different – in size, location, type of land and buildings, and much else besides.
 Some of the ideas below may already be in place in your parish, and some may not be possible.
 We have tried to give as wide a selection as we can – and welcome new ideas, especially ones that have worked in your parish – email us at [email protected] – and include a couple of photos, too!